rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/september.md

 * Fixed the bug occurring when attempting to SSH into a cloud deployment from multiple projects.
-* Fixed bugs in device bootstrapping or installation process.
+* Fixed bugs in docker-ce installation and docker image pull processes during device installation.
 * Fixed several internal bugs.